LaPerm: Breeding policies

+Breeding policies vary between registries, but several permit controlled outcrossing to maintain genetic diversity within the breed.
+Approved outcrosses depend on the registry: The International Cat Association permits outcrossing to non-breed domestic longhair and shorthair cats, the Cat Fanciers' Association allows domestic longhair and shorthair outcrosses subject to its registration rules and timelines, and the Governing Council of the Cat Fancy permits a small list of pedigree breeds as well as domestic longhair and shorthair cats.

+When outcrossing to non-pedigree domestic cats, breeding guidance recommends selecting healthy cats of moderate type that closely match the desired LaPerm look and avoiding overly thick coats.
+This reflects the breed's origin in a population of non-pedigree cats and is described as a way to introduce fresh bloodlines (“hybrid vigour”) into the gene pool.

-Breeding policies vary slightly between registries, but all encourage the occasional use of controlled outcrossing to maintain healthy genetic diversity within the breed's gene pool.
-A small range of pedigree breeds have been approved, as well as non-pedigree domestic cats.
-When undertaking outcross matings to non-pedigrees, reputable breeders seek out cats closely resembling the correct LaPerm body type with coats that are not overly thick.
-This practice continues the use of the kind of cats which composed much of the original foundation stock for the breed and helps to maintain genetic health by using the widest gene pool available.
-However, in some countries, such as the UK, there can be legal complications to selling kittens from such matings as pedigrees because of the Trades Description Act 1968 through which it has been established that the legal definition of a pedigree cat in the UK is normally one with a fully recorded three-generation pedigree.
+In the UK, registration rules can affect how kittens from outcross matings are recorded and shown.
+The GCCF breeding policy notes that the full register is reserved for LaPerms with three preceding generations of LaPerm-to-LaPerm breeding; cats with a domestic parent or grandparent are recorded on a reference register, and kittens become eligible for showing once the domestic cat is in the third generation (great-grandparent), with unknown ancestry pushed beyond the three-generation pedigree.
+However, in some countries, such as the UK, there can be legal complications to selling kittens from such matings as pedigrees because of the Trades Description Act 1968, through which it has been established that the legal definition of a pedigree cat in the UK is normally one with a fully recorded three-generation pedigree.
 After outcrossing to a cat of unknown parentage, at least three generations must be bred to establish a full pedigree record.

-In TICA outcrossing has mainly been with the domestic short-haired cat and domestic long-haired cat, although registration rules do allow other breeds to be used and bred down from towards the F3 generation which is eligible for entry in TICA cat shows.
+In TICA outcrossing has mainly been with the domestic short-haired cat and domestic long-haired cat, although registration rules do allow other breeds to be used and bred down from towards the F3 generation, which is eligible for entry in TICA cat shows.

-In Cat Fanciers' Association (CFA) breeders used the Ocicat for a two-year period, terminating on 1 May 2002; LaPerms registered during this period were permitted to have an Ocicat parent, and by extension, one or two Abyssinian grandparents, as the Abyssinian is an approved outcross of the Ocicat.
-Currently, CFA breeders may only use non-pedigree domestic cats and after 2025 no outcrosses will be permitted in CFA.
-However, CFA accepts LaPerms for both breedings and showing with other breeds in their pedigrees if they are imported from another registry.
+In Cat Fanciers' Association (CFA) breeders used the Ocicat for two years, terminating on 1 May 2002; LaPerms registered during this period were permitted to have an Ocicat parent, and by extension, one or two Abyssinian grandparents, as the Abyssinian is an approved outcross of the Ocicat.
+Currently, CFA breeders may only use non-pedigree domestic cats, and after 2025, no outcrosses will be permitted in CFA.
+However, CFA accepts LaPerms for both breeding and showing with other breeds in their pedigrees if they are imported from another registry.